 The Ilyushin IL-86 'Camber' encapsulates a big chunk of what was wrong with the Soviet Union, but also some of the things they did well.
 By the 1980s when it entered service, it was obsolete.
 Its development was protracted, its service entry late, its performance anaemic and its production far too prolonged and slow.
 However despite this it had many unique features, which adapted it to Russian operations well, was solid, strong, reliable and very safe.

 During the 1960s it was becoming clear that Aeroflot's traffic needs would require greater capacity than could be provided by the Il-62 and domestic types like the Il-18 and An-10.
 Unfortunately the nature of the Soviet economy was such that military needs came first and these often left the needs of the civilian population unmet.
 This was true of aero-engines.
 Fuel-efficient, reliable engines were not the focus of the Soviet armed forces.

-The biggest issue for the IL-86 was the powerplant.
-Whereas at the close of the 60s UK and US turbofans had a bypass ratio of 4 or 5:1 the Kuznetsov NK-8s forced onto the IL-86 only managed 1.15:1.
+The biggest issue for any prospective widebody civil jet was the powerplant.
+Whereas at the close of the 60s UK and US turbofans had a bypass ratio of 4 or 5:1 the Kuznetsov NK-8s eventually forced onto the Il-86 only managed 1.15:1.
 They were unsuitable right from the start.
 There were even serious discussions with the USA in the early 1970s to buy 747s or start license production of L-1011 Tristars in Russia!
 This seems bizarre now but shows how far behind the USSR was.